Primary Hyperparathyroidism

 Surgery for primary hyperparathyroidism typically involves the removal of the abnormal parathyroid gland(s).
 This can be done through various surgical approaches, including minimally invasive parathyroidectomy or traditional bilateral neck exploration.

-It's important for individuals with primary hyperparathyroidism to discuss their specific case with a healthcare professional, typically an endocrinologist or a surgeon, to determine the most appropriate course of action based on their clinical presentation and overall health.
+Individuals with primary hyperparathyroidism need to discuss their specific case with a healthcare professional, typically an endocrinologist or a surgeon, to determine the most appropriate course of action based on their clinical presentation and overall health.
 Treatment decisions are often made on a case-by-case basis, and guidelines may evolve, so it's crucial to consult with healthcare providers for the latest recommendations.

 Medical Management of Primary Hyperparathyroidism: Proceedings of the Fourth International Workshop on the Management of Asymptomatic Primary Hyperparathyroidism.

-Patients with low serum 25-hydroxyvitamin D should be repleted with doses of vitamin D aiming to bring serum 25-hydroxyvitamin D levels to ≥ 50 nmol/L at a minimum, but a goal of ≥75 nmol/L (30 ng/mL).
-Medications should be reserved for those patients in whom it is desirable to lower the serum calcium and or increase bone mineral density.
+Patients with low serum 25-hydroxyvitamin D should be repleted with vitamin D doses aiming to raise serum 25-hydroxyvitamin D levels to ≥50 nmol/L, with a goal of ≥75 nmol/L (30 ng/mL).
+Medications should be reserved for patients in whom lowering serum calcium and/or increasing bone mineral density is desirable.
 For the control of hypercalcemia, cinacalcet (Sensipar) is the treatment of choice.
 Cinacalcet reduces serum calcium concentrations to normal ranges, but has almost no effect on serum PTH levels.
 However, bone mineral density does not change!!!.
-To improve bone mineral density, bisphosphonate therapy is recommended, such as alendronate, which improves bone mineral density at the lumbar spine without altering the serum calcium concentration.
-To reduce the serum calcium and improve bone mineral density, combination therapy with both agents is reasonable, but strong evidence for the efficacy of that approach is lacking.
-Per manufacturer indication on Sensipar Label: "1.3 Primary Hyperparathyroidism Sensipar is indicated for the treatment of hypercalcemia in adult patients with primary HPT for whom parathyroidectomy would be indicated on the basis of serum calcium levels, but who are unable to undergo parathyroidectomy
+To improve bone mineral density, bisphosphonate therapy, such as alendronate, is recommended.
+Alendronate improves bone mineral density at the lumbar spine without altering serum calcium concentration.
+To reduce serum calcium and improve bone mineral density, combination therapy with both agents is reasonable, but strong evidence for its efficacy is lacking.
+Per manufacturer indication on Sensipar Label: "1.3 Primary Hyperparathyroidism Sensipar is indicated for the treatment of hypercalcemia in adult patients with primary HPT for whom parathyroidectomy would be indicated based on serum calcium levels, but who are unable to undergo parathyroidectomy

 Conservative medical therapy, such as use of calcimimetics (Sensipar), a new class of drug that "turns off" secretion of PTH, without lowing PTH level.
 This group of medications has been approved by the Food and Drug Administration only for the treatment of hyperparathyroidism secondary to kidney failure with dialysis (secondary hyperparathyroidism), and persistent primary hyperparathyroidism caused by parathyroid cancer that failed surgery or reoccurred as a metastatic disease .

-Some patients who have mild disease, do not have surgical indications and do not need immediate treatment, long-term monitoring is performed.
-Periodic monitoring would consist of clinical evaluation, measurement of serum calcium levels, PTH level, evaluation for presence of kidney stones, and bone mass measurement.
-If the patient or physician choose long-term follow-up, the patient should try to drink lots of water, get plenty of exercise, and avoid certain diuretics, such as the thiazides.
-Immobilization (inability to move) and gastrointestinal illness with vomiting or diarrhea can cause calcium levels to rise.
+Some patients who have mild disease, do not have surgical indications, and do not need immediate treatment, long-term monitoring is performed.
+Periodic monitoring would include clinical evaluation, measurement of serum calcium and PTH levels, evaluation for kidney stones, and bone mass measurement.
+If the patient or physician chooses long-term follow-up, the patient should try to drink lots of water, get plenty of exercise, and avoid certain diuretics, such as the thiazides.
+Immobilization (inability to move) and gastrointestinal illness, including vomiting or diarrhea, can raise calcium levels.
 Patients with hyperparathyroidism should seek medical attention if they find themselves immobilized, vomiting, or having diarrhea.

 Parathyroid adenoma